moldham74/AussieCAS/econ.md

 <iframe width="650" height="365" src="https://www.youtube.com/embed/Lx-pRkp7pM8?list=PLZEkG3jP6eyl2CL8sDkCXjfvWO7_nbwsP" frameborder="0" gesture="media" allowfullscreen></iframe>

 As mentioned previously the use of ABMs has been the primary analytical tool utilized to research the economy as a complex system.
 The website of <a href="http://www2.econ.iastate.edu/tesfatsi/ace.htm" target="blank"> Leigh Tesfatsion</a> is a great resource.
-In addition, while a little dated, the Handbook of Computational Economics Volume 2 is an excellent resource.
+The newest textbook in the field is from <a href="http://cress.soc.surrey.ac.uk/web/publications/books/agent-based-modelling-economics/more-information" target="blank"> Hamill & Gilbert (2015)</a>.
+In addition, while a little dated, the Handbook of Computational Economics Volume 2 is an excellent resource, with the various chapters providing overviews of how ABMs have been utilized in the various fields of economics.

 ## My focus
 The utilization of complexity economics for the goal of understanding the process of innovation is of great interest to me, and in particular the process of “creative destruction” (Schumpeter, 1942).
 There is extensive research and theory relating to the way firms interact with other firms.
 However, the evolutionary aspect of these relationships remains outside the mainstream of economic research.